ChilledChild/awake-template/content/posts/blue-team-labs-online-beta-testing.md

 ## What is the difference between a lab and a challenge?

 An investigation lab is hosted by BTLO where investigations are performed in the browser.
 A challenge is a scenario including files that can be downloaded to your computer.
 All challenges are available for free, as well as one investigation lab.
-Additional investigation labs are available to BTLO subscribers.
+Additional investigation labs are available to BTLO PRO subscribers.

 ## How much is it a PRO subscription?